- Full-text search across text fields.

 Text analysis and tokenization

 The instances you ingest are automatically indexed asynchronously.
 This indexing process includes a text analysis step that breaks down the text into smaller components called tokens.
 The system compares the tokens extracted from your search query against the tokens indexed from your instances to determine matches and ranking.
+The tokenization process includes:- Splitting text into tokens: the text is broken into words based on whitespace and punctuation.

 - Lower-casing tokens: all text is converted to lowercase to make searches case-insensitive.